babylonchain/babylon/x/zoneconcierge/README.md

 connects with Babylon's Zone Concierge module via an IBC channel, and receives BTC timestamps from Babylon to help the PoS blockchain get Bitcoin security.

-Upon a Babylon epoch is finalized, i.e., upon `AfterRawCheckpointFinalized` is triggered, Babylon will send an IBC packet including a `BTCTimestamp` to each PoS blockchain doing phase 2/3 integration with Babylon, as per [here](#sending-btc-timestamps-upon-afterrawcheckpointfinalized).
+Upon a Babylon epoch becoming finalized, i.e., upon `AfterRawCheckpointFinalized` is triggered, Babylon will send an IBC packet including a `BTCTimestamp` to each PoS blockchain doing phase 2/3 integration with Babylon, as per [here](#sending-btc-timestamps-upon-afterrawcheckpointfinalized).

-Note that Zone Concierge provides 1-to-all connection, where where the Zone Concierge module establishes an IBC channel with each of multiple consumer chains.
+Note that Zone Concierge provides 1-to-all connection, where the Zone Concierge module establishes an IBC channel with each of multiple consumer chains.
 Zone Concierge will send an BTC timestamp to each of these consumer chains upon an epoch is finalized.

-## Queries
+## Messages and Queries

 The Zone Concierge module only has one message `MsgUpdateParams` for updating the module parameters via a governance proposal.

 It provides a set of queries about the status of checkpointed PoS blockchains, listed at [docs.babylonchain.io](https://docs.babylonchain.io/docs/developer-guides/grpcrestapi#tag/ZoneConcierge).